Martinsville Speedway: ISC purchase

-Night racing at Martinsville Speedway in 2024.
+Night racing at the speedway in 2024.
 In 2017, a permanent lighting system was installed at the track to host night racing.

 In February 2004, the Bulletin reported that an unspecified buyer was seeking to purchase Martinsville Speedway.
 Although Campbell denied interest of selling the facility the following month in The Roanoke Times, on May 14, the France family-owned International Speedway Corporation (ISC) announced their purchase of Martinsville Speedway for $192 million (adjusted for inflation, $).
 In 2005, Martinsville Speedway ran its first night race, using temporary lights to host a modified race.
 Three years later, a new scoreboard, media center, and additional SAFER barriers were constructed at a cost of around $2 million.
 Another $3 million was spent in 2011 on a new speaker system and the widening of grandstand seats.
 In 2013, Martinsville Speedway decreased its capacity by 8,000, resetting its seating capacity to 55,000.
 A permanent lighting system for hosting night races was constructed in 2017, with the system costing approximately $5 million to install.
 Two years later, seating capacity decreased further to 44,000 according to ISC archive records.
 In the same year, control of the facility was bought out by NASCAR after the sanctioning body purchased ISC.
 In 2022, additional seats were removed in the first and second turns and were replaced by grass.